udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 **Subtask 1: Create certificates for point-to-site VPN**

-1. Download makecert.exe from: <https://cloudworkshop.blob.core.windows.net/enterprise-ready-cloud/makecert.exe> and save it to the C:\\Hackathon\\ERC folder
+1. Download makecert.exe from: <https://cloudworkshop.blob.core.windows.net/enterprise-ready-cloud/makecert.exe> and save it to the C:\\Hackathon\\ERC folder.

 2. Launch a command prompt (run cmd.exe), and navigate to the **C:\\Hackathon\\ERC** folder by typing in the following command: